prahladyeri/prahladyeri.github.io/_posts/2017-06-25-flask-recipe-restful-crud-using-sqlalchemy.md

 		def repr(self):
 			return "<Dual(id=%s, text=%s, )>" % (id, text)

 I’m using sqlite database for example here, but you can use any one of your choice.
-A `user`{.highlighter-rouge} table is a pretty basic one in almost every app as it is used for authentication.
-Apart from that, I’ve also created a `dual`{.highlighter-rouge} table just to play around with.
+A `user` table is a pretty basic one in almost every app as it is used for authentication.
+Apart from that, I’ve also created a `dual` table just to play around with.

-After that, create the second file `app.py`{.highlighter-rouge} that contains our application code.
+After that, create the second file `app.py` that contains our application code.
 Define the following import statements along with your models as they will come very handy:

 	import flask
 	from flask import request, jsonify, session